mlanin/laravel-extend-seeder/README.md

 This method will do it for you.
 It will find related seeder by model's table and pass your model to it.

-This method returns resolved seeder object, so you can chain your seed methods.
+**Hint:** This method returns resolved seeder object, so you can chain your seed methods.

 **Example:**